 V Government as gambling operator

 Even if gambling is treated as a morally neutral economic activity, it requires some form of legal control in the same way as other commercial activities.
 There needs to be a degree of regulatory oversight to ensure fairness and consistency (all the more so in relation to an activity that is inherently unpredictable and prone to manipulation).
 Consequently, as a matter of public order, governments have often intervened in order to ensure consistency and fairness in the gambling process.

 However, and almost inevitably, the involvement of government in gambling has not been restricted to its control or suppression.
 For many centuries, different types of ruling authority have recognised that there is much to be gained from organising and permitting gambling as a means of generating tax revenue.
 There are many historical examples of governments appropriating control of gambling.
 Lotteries have been used to fund military expenditure, cultural monuments and to raise funds to help with disasters.
 State lotteries remain one of the most ubiquitous forms of gambling (and in some jurisdictions, the only form of gambling allowed).

 The intervention of government in gambling gives rise to a sometimes uncomfortable conflict of interest.
 Once a government organises and profits from gambling through taxation, it cannot by the same token condemn it as illegal or morally inappropriate.
-National lotteries may help many good causes, but the net economic effect of such state-based gambling is nearly always a redistribution of wealth away from the poor (who proportionately spend more of their disposable income on lottery tickets than the rich) in favour of the better off (who tend to enjoy the type of educational, cultural and sporting activities that lotteries often fund).
+National lotteries may help many good causes, but the net economic effect of such state-based gambling is nearly always a redistribution of wealth away from the poor (who proportionately spend more of their disposable income on lottery tickets than the rich) and in favour of the better off (who tend to enjoy the type of educational, cultural and sporting activities that lotteries often fund).
 Further, governments that regulate gambling have to tread a careful balance between criticising the social harm that gambling can cause to a small minority of players, and accepting and acknowledging government's own involvement as a gambling operator.

 VI Models of regulation